sonarqube-workshop/juice-shop/README.md

 Welcome to SonarQube workshop.
 In this exercise we will look at core SonarQube features.

 <details>
-  <summary>Task 0.
+  <summary>Task 1.
 Initial setup</summary>
 Use this repository template to create a new repository.
 If the Action gods were merciful today, the automation has already invited you to SonarQube Workshop organisation, created a repository from the template and used your GutHub username for repository name.

 If you haven't done so yet, please log into SonarQube Cloud from https://sonarcloud.io/login.
 Please make sure to use GitHub for authentication.

 ![GitHub Login](workshop_images/github_login.jpg)

 While it's possible to log in with other DevOps platforms, we will be using GitHub in this exercise.
 Your SonarQube Cloud account will be created if this is the first time you are logging into the platform.
-Once your account is created, the admin will add you to the SonarQube Workshop organisation.
+Once your account is created, you automatically will be added to the SonarQube Workshop organisation.
 </details>

 <details>
-  <summary>Task 1.
+  <summary>Task 2.
 Create a SonarQube Cloud project from a GitHub Repository</summary>

 To create a new project in SonarQube Cloud from your GitHub repository, follow these steps:
   1. Log in to [SonarQube Cloud](https://sonarcloud.io/login) using your GitHub account.